MicrosoftDocs/architecture-center/docs/guide/sap/sap-whole-landscape-content.md

-This article provides best practices for architecting multiple SAP systems across several environments.
-These environments include a hub, production, non-production, and disaster recovery environment.
-We provide recommendations that focus on high-level network design.
-They don't give guidance applicable to specific SAP systems.
+This article provides best practices for architecting an entire SAP landscape in Azure.
+The SAP landscape includes multiple SAP systems across hub, production, non-production, and disaster recovery environments.
+We provide high-level recommendations that focus on high-level network design and not specific SAP systems.
 The goal is to provide our recommendations for architecting a secure, high-performing, and resilient SAP landscape.
-Here are our recommendations for architecting an entire SAP landscape in Azure.

 ## Architecture